Gamelands/spotify/README.txt

 All dependencies have been packed into spotify.jar file, you can run from command line either Windows or Linux.

-Program uses Stanfords Parts of Speech tagger to identify the most common used
+Program uses Stanfords Parts of Speech tagger to identify the most commonly used conjunction or prepositions that are starting words for phrases/clause and finds sequential combinations of at least 3 words between the next conjunction or prepositions